Japan Travel Advice, Embassies & Tourist Offices

 Fukushima

-There are exclusion zones around the Fukushima Daiichi nuclear power plant, which is designated a restricted area.
-These exclusion zones are kept under review and have reduced in size.
+There is a restricted area around the Fukushima Daiichi nuclear power plant where only authorised persons can enter.
 Areas where evacuation orders are ready to be lifted are still subject to some restrictions – for example, visitors are not allowed to stay overnight.
 Follow local guidance.

 The Japanese authorities carry out comprehensive checks to monitor radiation in the area around Fukushima Daiichi and to monitor possible contamination of water and food and produce.
 They impose strict controls where necessary.